Public Image: First Issue: Cancelled American release

 On 9 February 1979, Warner Bros.
 Recording Studios in North Hollywood manufactured a test pressing of the album for PiL's American label, Warner Bros.
 Records.
 The album's sound was considered too non-commercial for an American release, and PiL were asked to re-record parts of it.
 Although the band recorded new versions of some tracks between March and May 1979, the album was never released in the USA.
 However, in 1980 Warner Bros. released the song "Public Image" on the compilation album Troublemakers, the only album track released in the USA until the 2013 release of the entire album.

 The re-recorded version of "Fodderstompf" was released under the title "Megga Mix" as the B-side of the "Death Disco" 12" single (29 June 1979).
-The track was later included on the PiL compilations Plastic Box (1999) and Metal Box: Super Deluxe Edition (2016); to date, it is the only track from the February 1979 First Issue re-recording sessions to be officially released.
+The track was later included on the PiL compilations Plastic Box (1999) and Metal Box: Super Deluxe Edition (2016); it was the only track from the February 1979 First Issue re-recording sessions to be officially released until 2025 (see below).

 On 18 June 2013, the UK version of the album was finally officially released in the US via Light in the Attic Records.
-In 2025, the band announced that the 1979 US mix would finally be publicly released for Record Store Day of that year, featuring alternate artwork.
+In 2025, the band announced that the 1979 US mix would finally be publicly released for Record Store Day of that year, featuring alternate artwork..
+It peaked at number 29 on the Billboard US Indie Store Album Sales chart.